 9-9:50 a.m.: “The State of Books” (introduced by Jenny Yacovissi)

 A conversation between novelist Susan Coll, author of The Stager, and Washington Post Book World editor Ron Charles.

-Tom Shroder, author of The Most Famous Writer Who Ever Lived: A True Story of My Family, in conversation with Barbara Feinman Todd, author of Pretend I'm Not Here: How I Worked with Three Newspaper Icons, One Powerful First Lady, and Still Managed to Dig Myself Out of the Washington Swamp.
+Tom Shroder, whose ghostwriting credits include the newly published The Operator: Firing the Shots That Killed Osama bin Laden and My Years as a SEAL Team Warrior by Robert O'Neill, in conversation with Barbara Feinman Todd, author of Pretend I'm Not Here: How I Worked with Three Newspaper Icons, One Powerful First Lady, and Still Managed to Dig Myself Out of the Washington Swamp.

 Moderator: Dana Williams, chair of the Howard University English Department

 Alice Stephens, columnist and reviewer at the Washington Independent Review of Books